This Is How Citations Are Done In APA Dissertations And Theses

-You’ve put in endless hours for your dissertation to bear fruit.
+You’ve put in endless hours for your Dissertations and Theses (abiding the APA format) to bear fruit.
 You stayed up nights to put in all the efforts.
 You do all this because it all boils down to this – your final dissertation.
 You have to fulfill your high expectations and that of your Professors and the College.

 And even though you have compiled rigorous research and drawn satisfying conclusions.
 Your dissertation still won’t be said to be complete without proper citation.
 This is where you give due credit to the sources of information for your academic paper.

 If it is required to write the dissertation according to the APA format, then you’d have to follow the right steps to cite your sources.
 And you must ensure that it corresponds fully with the required format.

 Every citation format has its own rules.
 Follow them strictly to avoid any further complications.
 Below are the rules you must follow while citing in the APA format:

 1) Single Author’s work